Thinkwise/docs/docs/sf/cubes.md

 |Bubble2D|RadarPoint2D|Stock2D|
 |||SwiftPlot2D|

 ##### Areas in graphs

 To model an area in a graph, you can use a constant line, the name of which starts with *area\_*.
 The minimum value can be specified with the *Value* field and the height or width of the area with *Thickness*.

+> It is also possible to link tasks to a cube table.
+In that case, it is important that the PK of the table is unique, since the GUI uses this to identify the rows in the pivot table.
+Even if a view is being used, the PK should be set as a unique key.